Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

  * Thematic Relevance: Ensure that the challenge aligns with the chosen domain(s) and reflects the thematic elements of Quantum Nexus.
 For example, a Divinity challenge could involve invoking a celestial being for divine intervention.
  * Scalability: Design challenges that can be adjusted for different difficulty levels by changing the number of required actions, the strength of effects, or the specific conditions for completion.
  * Engagement: Create challenges that are not only achievable but also engaging and rewarding to complete.
 Avoid overly complex or tedious tasks that might frustrate players.
  * Balance: Ensure that the challenge's difficulty is balanced with the rewards offered by the passive and one-time abilities.
-A challenging mission should be worth the effort!

-Every mission card in Quantum Nexus should have a unique personality and impact on the game.
-Defining the card feel helps establish its role and how it contributes to the overall gameplay experience.
- * A. Card Feel Axes:
-   * Malevolence: This axis describes the card's moral alignment.
-     * Neutral: Neither good nor evil, focused on achieving objectives through any means necessary.
-     * Malevolent: Embraces dark powers, destructive tactics, and manipulation.
-     * Benevolent: Upholds virtues, utilizes protective abilities, and focuses on healing or support.
-   * Utility: This axis indicates the card's strategic purpose.
-     * Utility-focused: Creates order on the battlefield, disrupts enemy strategies, or provides tactical advantages.
-     * Neutral: Possesses a balanced mix of utility and raw power.
-     * Disruptive: Specializes in disrupting enemy plans, causing chaos, or creating unexpected situations.
-   * Combat: This axis reflects the card's role in battle.
-     * Offense: Aggressive, focused on dealing eliminating enemy units.
-     * Neutral: Balanced between offense and defense, adaptable to different situations.
-     * Defense: Resilient, focused on protecting allies, and stalling enemy advances.
-   * Impact: This axis describes the card's overall effect on the game state.
-     * Constructive: Creates new units, strengthens allies, or generates resources.
-     * Neutral: Primarily focuses on direct interaction with enemy units or assets.
-     * Destructive: Specializes in removing enemy units, destroying assets, or disrupting enemy plans.
+In addition to these considerations, think about how multiple mission challenges in a deck might interact.
+ * Positive Interaction: Completing one challenge might make another easier.
+For example, if both challenges involve deploying Divinity units, focusing on a Divinity-heavy strategy will help achieve both.
+ * Negative Interaction: Completing one challenge might make another harder.
+For example, if one challenge requires discarding cards and another requires having a full hand, there's a conflict.
+ * Unintended Synergies:  Certain challenge combinations might create unexpected synergies.
+For example, a challenge that rewards dealing damage might unintentionally benefit from another challenge that forces the opponent to discard units.
+Analyzing these interactions ensures a balanced and engaging experience when players combine different mission cards in their decks.

 IX.
 Passive Abilities: Continuous Rewards for Strategic Mastery

 In Quantum Nexus, passive abilities are the enduring rewards for your strategic triumphs.
-Triggered upon fulfilling a mission's challenge, these abilities provide ongoing benefits.
+Triggered upon fulfilling a mission's challenge, these abilities provide ongoing benefits that can shape the course of the game.
+Designing compelling passive abilities involves careful consideration of their effects and costs.
+The strength of the ability should be proportional to the difficulty of the mission's challenge.

+Beyond simply assigning a raw CP cost, consider these factors when pricing passive abilities:
+ * Opportunity Cost: How does activating this ability impact a player's other options on that turn?
+Does it limit their ability to deploy units, activate other abilities, or respond to threats?
+ * Versatility:  Is the ability useful in multiple situations, or does it have a narrow application?
+More versatile abilities generally justify a higher cost.
+ * Impact Duration: Is the effect immediate and temporary, does it last for a limited time, or is it a permanent change to the game state?
+Longer-lasting or permanent effects typically warrant a higher cost.
+ * Counterplay Potential: Can opponents easily interact with or disrupt this ability?
+Abilities that are difficult to counter or disrupt may justify a higher cost.
+By carefully evaluating these factors, you can create passive abilities that are both powerful and balanced, contributing to a dynamic and engaging Quantum Nexus experience.

 ### Types of Passive Abilities